NikhilGupta1997/Data-Mining-Algorithms/README.md

 + DBScan
 + OPTICS

+We credit [nanoflann](nanoflann) for its quick implementation in finding nearest-neighbors in KD trees.

 ## Frequent-Subgraph-Mining
 We support the implementation of the various subgraph-mining algorithm on graph datasets.
 We provide an example on the classification of active molecules in chemical compounds w.r.t. a particular disease.
 The algorithms we implement are: